secretstartups/handbook/content/handbook/company/culture/inclusion/dib-sponsorship-program.md

 description: "A page for the Sales Sponsorship Pilot Program"
 ---

-This pilot program will initially target Black Team Members within the Sales Organization, currently we have no Black Team Members at job grade 9+ within Sales with no representation in leadership positions.
-We want to ensure that we are addressing this imbalance and creating pathways for Black Team Members to progress effectively at GitLab.
+In 2023 we conducted a pilot program to address an imbalance of Black Team Members at job grade 9+ within Sales and lack of representation in sales leadership positions.
+The pilot program was designed to create pathways for Black Team Members to progress effectively at GitLab.
+We have since extended this program to promote pathways for all Sales team members to progress at GitLab.

-This a pilot program with the view to extending to other underrepresented groups and ultimately GitLab wide.

 ## Mentorship vs Sponsorship